 225 Maple St – Ste 6 – White River Junction – VT 05001 – Phone: (802) 299.2469

-Now, with the launch of an online testing option, all that has changed.
-If you want to learn more about this new, online, proctored HiSET test, go to this post: Launching the online HiSET test.
+Well, with the launch of online testing options, all that has changed.
+If you want to learn more about the online proctored GED test, check out this page, and to learn all about the HiSET-at-Home test, go to this post: Launching the online HiSET test.

 HiSET Scoring